 Start off at Queenstown MRT station and scoot or wander along the Alexandra Canal Linear Park until you reach Tanglin Road.
 Along the way, you’ll find exercise equipment and various playgrounds.
 Once you cross Tanglin Road, you’ll join the Alexandra Park Connector.
 With paved paths for happy scooting and prams, you can make your way all the way to Robertson Quay, where you can stop for refreshments or lunch.
 A perfect way to spend a morning (and the kids will have a lovely long day sleep).

 4. Ang Mo Kio Town Garden West to Bishan-Ang Mo Kio Park

 5. Punggol Park Connector

 Have the kids just discovered the joy of bike riding?
 Tackle the 6km Punggol Park Connector, which runs from Gerald Drive, along Punggol Reservoir (with a view of the Straits of Johor) right through to Punggol Promenade.
-We love this PC because it’s safe for the kids to cycle, with wide paths away from roads.
+We love this park connector because it’s safe for the kids to cycle, with wide paths away from roads.
 It’s generally pretty quiet too.
 There are plenty of exit points on this route and a couple of rest stops along the way, too.